Have you ever watched videos of 3-gun competitions only to wonder why some people rotate their rifle before firing?

 You may have already heard of the MBUS Pro inline sights.
 They’ve been a popular line of backup irons for some time now because of their durability and dependability.

-They’re made completely from steel and can take a bit of banging around – not that you’d want to do that!
-And to further sweeten the deal, they’ve also been given a coat of Melonite QPQ to keep them protected against corrosion.
+They’re made completely from steel and can take a bit of banging around.
+To further sweeten the deal; they’ve also been given a coat of Melonite QPQ to keep them protected against corrosion.

 Now, those first two are what you want if you plan on depending on your offset irons when you need them, but maybe you just want to play around with the idea before committing a bag full of money.